Request Request an Appointment Forms Forms Call Call Us Map View Map Google Google Facebook Facebook

 Man in need of tooth extraction holding jaw

-As your dentist in Carrollton, Dr. Suggala and Dr. Albeer and our team want you to retain your natural teeth, so we only recommend extractions when absolutely necessary.
+As your dentist in Carrollton, Dr. Suggala and our team want you to retain your natural teeth, so we only recommend extractions when absolutely necessary.
 Some circumstances that may call for tooth removal include:

 • A tooth is so badly damaged it can no longer support a restoration.